mrmorphic/goss/README.md

 ## Configuration

-Configuration is provided to gorm using the ConfigProvider interface.
+Configuration is provided to goss using the ConfigProvider interface.
 The package goss/config package provides an implementation of this interface, which you can create and use to read configuration from a file, as follows:

 	import (
 		"github.com/mrmorphic/goss/config"